ad1v7/PumHa/README.rst

 How to install
 ##############
-To install PumHa package on a Linux machine:
+To install PumHa package on a Linux machine (see requirements for known compatibility):

 Change directory to your install directory (or create one).
 Copy repository running the following command::